ravi9/openvino-wiki/ConditionalCompilation.md

     2. `cmake --build <cmake_build_directory>`

 The "-niter 1 -nireq 1" flags are highly recommended for bencmark_app.
 Otherwise, the trace files will be very large.
+If you are using an application other than benchmark_app, remember to limit the number of inference requests and iterations.

 ## Building for devices with different ISA